 Two of the most acknowledged drivers of organizational success are employee engagement and leadership alignment.

 Multiple research studies have proven that employee engagement has a direct impact on profitability and revenue generation.
 It’s a pretty simple equation: Engaged employees are more productive.
 More productive employees equal more opportunity for revenue generation.

 In addition, it’s critical that your leadership team is consistently moving your organization in the same direction.
 If each of your leaders has a different goal in mind, they may be misleading their employees and spending time and money on unnecessary projects.

 The difference between average-performing and high-performing organizations is often as simple as having goals that are measurable.
-Keep in mind that KPIs are a mechanism that allow an organization to monitor the effectiveness of their strategies.
-That being said, there needs to be a clear connection between the objective, the goals that will need to be accomplished to achieve that objective, strategies that will be used to meet those goals and the metrics that prove the effectiveness of your organization’s efforts toward its primary objective.
+Keep in mind that KPIs are a mechanism that allows an organization to monitor the effectiveness of their strategies.

 - Retain the organization’s top 10% of performers

 - Reduce first-year voluntary turnover by 12%

 - Identify successors for all leadership positions